November 9, 2020

-In 2019, the general approach to predictive analytics matured.
-Plants began to apply predictive analytics solutions at scale across numerous plants, which demands careful attention to ROI.
+By 2020, the general approach to predictive analytics has matured.
+Plants have begun to apply predictive analytics solutions at scale across numerous plants, which demands careful attention to ROI.
 The value of operational excellence is widely acknowledged.
 However, calculating ROI for predictive analytics especially for undefined, non-repeating problems, is a challenge.
-We recently held a webinar explaining how we calculate ROI on SAM GUARD in process plants.
+We recently held a webinar explaining how we calculate predictive ROI on SAM GUARD in process plants.
 You can view the full webinar here.

 Boosting Production Generates More Value than Saving on Maintenance

 However, for other plants, cost-cutting is less of a concern.
 These plants already have an effective preventive maintenance schedule and backup policies, and the merits of predictive maintenance have less appeal to them.
 For these plants, their primary concern is production.
-Plant managers want to avoid failures and to produce as much as possible on the current equipment.
-Boosting production generates significantly more value than saving on maintenance, especially in today’s markets when most plants are heavily utilized.
+Plant managers want to avoid failures and produce as much as possible on the current equipment.
+Boosting production generates significantly more ROI than saving on maintenance, especially in today’s markets when most plants are heavily utilized.
 Under the unusual circumstances of COVID-19, plants need to keep an eye on both goals: cutting maintenance costs, and maximizing production at a time when the economy is uncertain.

 How Can Predictive Analytics Improve Production?

-Based on our experience working with dozens of process plants, we see several ways to improve production overall:
+Based on our experience working with dozens of process plants, we see several ways to improve production overall ROI:

 Solve defined, repeating problems